 What are tax credits?

-Each case is different, and the calculations are complicated.
-But you can get a rough idea of what you would be entitled by using this Tax credits calculator.
+Each case is different, which means that you’re unlikely to get an accurate estimate before your claim has been processed.
+But you can get a rough idea of what you could be entitled to by using this Tax credits calculator.

 How do I claim?

 You need to get a claim form by phoning HM Revenue and Customs (HMRC) Tax Credits Helpline or by ordering a form online.
-You need to then send the completed form back to HMRC Tax Credits Office.
-The same claim form is used for both Working Tax Credit and Child Tax Credit.
+You need to then send the completed form back to HMRC Tax Credits Office – the same claim form is used for both Working Tax Credit and Child Tax Credit.
+It can be a lengthy process, but it’s worth it to help you on the path towards getting the help you need.

 Working tax credit – how do I qualify?